The following article is excerpted from Arnold’s book Be Not Afraid: Overcoming the Fear of Death.

 Eventually, Gus’s caregivers figured out that he wanted to see a chaplain – a request they were happy to meet.
 Shortly afterward, Gus died, relieved at having been able to unburden himself to a local priest.

 Sometimes the distress of the dying is rooted in the worry that no one knows what they are going through –or that they are about to go.
 This fear may be present even in people who are surrounded by a large circle of friends or family members.
 To quote Final Gifts once more:

-Many dying people are lonely, not only because people don’t visit, but also because of what happens when people do visit.
+, not only because people don’t visit, but also because of what happens when people do visit.
 Visitors may spend their time with the person wrapped up in idle talk about the weather, sports, or politics.
 Perhaps because, consciously or unconsciously, it’s intended to do so, their chatter keeps the dying person from being able to speak intimately.
 A dying person’s world shrinks, narrowing to a few important relationships and the progress of his illness.
 When dying people aren’t allowed to talk about what’s happening to them, they become lonely, even amid loving, concerned people.
 They may feel isolated and abandoned, and in turn become resentful and angry.

 Small talk and humor have a place alongside prayers, of course; there is nothing more oppressive than unnatural holiness.
 But far more significant than words are simple deeds of love: a cloth offered to cool a burning forehead, a hand reached out to steady a shaking shoulder, ointment to moisten dry lips.
 Though modest, such acts of kindness are all most people want or need at the end.
 Helen Prejean, a nun who has accompanied prison inmates to their deaths, notes that even when there is nothing you can do, you can still ensure that at least one face he sees as he goes will be comforting him with eyes of love.